 The FAFSA application may be filled out online or by mailing in a paper form.
 Filling out the FAFSA online ensures that it will be processed more quickly — three to five days compared to the paper form, which takes seven to 10 days to process.

 Note that it’s always free to submit the FAFSA.
-There are some companies that require you to pay for FAFSA help; at the least, it’s unnecessary and a waste of money — at worst, it’s a full-on scam.
+There are some companies that require you to pay for FAFSA help; at the least, it’s unnecessary and a waste of money.
+Avoid FAFSA scams of all types.

-Another way to help you fill out the FAFSA by the deadline while simultaneously reducing the odds of error is to use the IRS Data Retrieval Tool.
+Use the IRS Data Retrieval Tool to help you fill out the FAFSA by the deadline while simultaneously reducing the odds of errors.
 According to the FAFSA website, “The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.”

 Not everyone is eligible to use the IRS data retrieval tool, however.
 If you are eligible, it may be helpful.